mvolkmann/blog/src/swift/WeatherKit.md

 1. Click the "Continue" button.
 1. Click the "App Services" tab.
 1. Check the checkbox for WeatherKit.
+1. Click the "Continue" button.
-1. Click the "Save" button.
+1. Click the "Register" button.

 1. Is it also necessary to create a provisioning profile here?